 You can find an explanation of the charges terminology(Opens new window) on our website.

-The government (specifically the DWP) has introduced changes to the charging structure of pension schemes.
-They have introduction a charge cap for schemes used to meet auto enrolment rules.
+The government, specifically the Department for Work and Pensions (DWP) has introduced changes to the charging structure of pension schemes.
+They have introduced a charge cap for schemes used to meet auto enrolment rules.

 If you’ve appointed a financial adviser, you’ll have agreed with them how much you’ll pay for the advice they give you.
 Adviser charges will be taken as either a percentage or monetary amount from your product wrapper’s cash facility, depending on what you’ve agreed with your financial adviser.